Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

 Suppose there is a configuration $\q$, also of $n$ points, along with an edge measurement ensemble $H$, where $H$ is an edge measurement ensemble made up of exactly the $\edgecard$ edges of $K_n$, in some other order such that $\v=\la H,\q \ra^2$.

 Then there is a vertex relabeling of $\q$ such that, up to congruence, $\q=\p$.
 Moreover, under this vertex relabeling, $G=H$. \end{theorem} By way of comparison, the labeled setting is classical.
-Since it is useful, we record it as a lemma. \begin{lemma}[{\cite{YH38}}] Suppose that $\p$ and $\q$ are configurations of $n$ points and that for all $N$ edges $ij$ of $K_n$, we have $|\p_i - \p_j| = |\q_i - \q_j|$.
+Recall that configurations $\p$ and $\q$ of $n$ points in dimension $d$ are congruent if there is a Euclidean isometry $T$ of $\RR^d$ so that $\q_i = T(\p_i)$ for all $1\le i\le n$. \begin{lemma}[{\cite{YH38}}] Suppose that $\p$ and $\q$ are configurations of $n$ points and that for all $N$ edges $ij$ of $K_n$, we have $|\p_i - \p_j| = |\q_i - \q_j|$.
 Then $\p$ and $\q$ are congruent. \end{lemma}

 Boutin and Kemper prove Theorem~\ref{thm:bkMain} using a characterization of permutation automorphisms of $M_{d,n}$.